OrganicGUARD for Urban Greening & Public Tree Projects

 Reduced risk of trunk damage from maintenance equipment

-How OrganicGUARD is used in this context
+How OrganicGUARD is used in urban and public planting projects

 OrganicGUARD is installed at planting to create a clean, durable, and low-maintenance protection zone around young trees.